 Lucy Peabody & the Woman’s National Committee for Law Enforcement

-National chair Lucy Peabody (Mrs. Henry Peabody) asserted that opposition to National Prohibition was rebellion.
-She said it was the fourth rebellion against the United States constitution since the founding of the nation.
+National chair Lucy Peabody (Mrs. Henry Peabody) said that opposition to National Prohibition was rebellion.
+She said it was the fourth rebellion against the US constitution since the founding of the nation.
 She strongly believed that government could suppress opposition.
 Thus, the country could save National Prohibition.

-The Woman’s National Committee for Law Enforcement adamantly opposed “any tampering with this momentous reform [of National Prohibition], and they used their time-honored tactics of exhortation and statistics, mingling their ideas with religious sentiment in a setting of luncheons and social hours to achieve this end.”1
+WNCLE adamantly opposed “any tampering with this momentous reform [of Prohibition], and they used their time-honored tactics of exhortation and statistics, mingling their ideas with religious sentiment in a setting of luncheons and social hours to achieve this end.”1

 However, the federation didn’t restrict its activities to social and religious environments.
-For example, Lucy Peabody appeared before Congress in 1926 to argue for stronger enforcement of Prohibition.
+For instance, Lucy Peabody appeared before Congress in 1926.
+There, she argued for stronger enforcement of Prohibition.

 We represent here to-day not only organizations of women, but… we represent the home, the school, the church.
 And we stand firmly for no amendment to the eighteenth amendment.
 We hold the Constitution of the United States inviolate.
 We stand for no modification of the Volstead Act, but rather a strengthening.
-Also we stand for strict law enforcement, with the removal of all men who do not strictly enforce the law.
+Also we stand for strict law enforcement.
+And for the removal of all men who do not strictly enforce the law.

 We believe that in… this country the law is observed as well as any law.
 Having traveled in various parts of this country we did not observe more drinking than ever.

 We find conditions vastly improved.
-Health, as testified to by the insurance companies; morals, as shown by the statements which will be produced later; and certainly the economic condition, on the word of our Secretary of Commerce, seem to have justified prohibition.
+Health, as testified to by the insurance companies.
+Morals, as shown by the statements which will be produced later.
+And certainly the economic condition, on the word of our Secretary of Commerce, have justified prohibition.